ManojTella/Honeybee-Classification-MiniProject/README.md

 Multi-Classification  of Honey bees  using Convolutional NEURAL NETWORK
 ### Introduction:
 #### 1.1.
 Need of Multiclassification of Honeybees:
-        In order to classify honeybees, multiple groups must be created based on their shared qualities and characteristics.
-This categorization serves a number of crucial functions.
-Scientists may investigate honeybees' evolutionary history, genetics, behaviour, and ecological functions through classification.
-Researchers can compare comparable honeybee species and come to conclusions about their biology and ecology by doing so.
-Threats to honeybee populations include habitat loss, pesticide use, illness, and climate change.
-Classifying honeybees makes it easier to distinguish between many species and subspecies, assisting conservation efforts by emphasizing those that are in danger or in decline.
-Different species and subspecies of honeybee exhibit a range of behaviours, feeding patterns, and pest and disease resistance.

 #### 1.2.
 Different Methods of Classification
 Deep Learning Techniques:

 • Convolutional Neural Networks (CNNs): CNNs are effective at classifying honeybees based on pictures of them and other image-based multiclassification tasks.

 • Recurrent neural networks (RNNs): RNNs are useful for sequential data, such as time-series information on the activity of honeybees or environmental variables.

 • Multilayer Perceptrons (MLPs): Using structured data and a predetermined number of features, MLPs may be used for multiclass classification.

 #### 1.1.
 Figures: